syncfusion-content/wpf-docs/wpf/Diagram/Page-Settings.md

 ![Multiple Pages](Page-Settings_images/MultiplePages.png)

 ## How to change the page appearance

-The appearance of the pages can be customized by using following properties of `PageSettings` class,
+The appearance of the pages can be customized by using the following properties of `PageSettings` class:

 * `PageBorderThickness`: Defines the thickness of the  border around the entire page.
 * `PageBackground`: Defines the background colors of the page.
-* `PageBorderBrush`: Defines the color of the page border
+* `PageBorderBrush`: Defines the color of the page border.

 {% tabs %}
 {% highlight xaml %}